 There are no makeups for missed group classes.

 If a teacher cancels a lesson or class, an alternative, mutually compatible date will be offered.
 This policy also applies for when Rhapsody cancels lessons or classes due to inclement weather.

 To the extent that funds permit, Rhapsody Arts Center offers financial aid to qualifying students in the form of reduced tuition.
 Applications can be obtained at the studio at the registration desk, by phone, or on our website.
 Financial aid, based on need, is determined using a sliding scale that considers family financial resources and number of dependents.
 Re-application is required for each new session.
 All applications and awards remain confidential.
 Several pages on our website have links to our downloadable scholarship application form.

 Yes!
-If you would like to help a deserving Rhapsody Arts Center student by endowing a scholarship, please contact Mickey Lytle at 608-848-2045 x303 or at email@example.com.
+If you would like to help a deserving Rhapsody Arts Center student by endowing a scholarship, please contact our board president via email at President@rhapsodyarts.org or by calling the office at 608-848-2045.
 Scholarships can be set up in any financial amount and can be named for you or a loved one.

 There are lots of ways to help out at RAC!
 We are often in need of volunteers to help out with in-house projects and our numerous free events.
 Additionally, Rhapsody actively seeks new leadership candidates for our Board of Directors.
 Click here to inquire about current opportunities.